 THE BARZAN GAS PROJECT WILL PLAY A CRITICAL AND STRATEGIC ROLE IN SUSTAINING THE HIGH GROWTH RATE OF THE QATARI ECONOMY

-Demand for energy in Qatar will grow over the next decade as a new airport and seaport are built, as major initiatives are completed in the transport, health and education sectors, and as new facilities are built for the FIFA World Cup in 2022.
+Demand for energy in Qatar is constantly growing, as a new airport is built, new seaport is under construction, major initiatives are being completed in the transport, health and education sectors, and new facilities are built for the FIFA World Cup in 2022.

-The drilling platform to supply the Barzan Gas plant will be located 80 kilometres north-east of Ras Laffan Industrial City, with onshore and offshore facilities to be completed by JGC of Japan and Hyundai Heavy Industries of South Korea respectively.
-The project itself will be developed in two phases: Train 1 will come on stream in 2014, with Train 2 following in 2015.
+The Barzan offshore platform is located 80 kilometres north-east of Ras Laffan Industrial City.
+While offshore facilities have been completed by Hyundai Heavy Industries of South Korea; onshore facilities are being constructed by JGC of Japan.
+Train 1 is almost complete and Train 2 is also nearing completion.
 Together they will supply around 2 billion standard cubic feet per day of sales gas.
 Much of this production will be directed to the power and water sector.

-When Barzan Gas Trains 1 and 2 are in operation, the total offshore production from all RasGas-operated facilities will reach around 11 billion standard cubic feet per day (the equivalent of almost 2 million barrels of oil), making RasGas the largest gas producer in Qatar.
+When Barzan Gas Trains 1 and 2 are in operation, the total offshore production from all RasGas-operated facilities will reach around 11 billion standard cubic feet per day (the equivalent of almost 2 million barrels of oil), making RasGas the largest gas producer in the world.